iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 hornet-set   1/1     20h   hornet       gohornet/hornet:1.1.3
 ```

-* One [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) per Hornet Node bound to our Statefulset.
+* One [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) per Hornet Node bound to our StatefulSet.
 A pod is actually an artefact that executes the Hornet Docker container.

 ```sh
 kubectl get pods -n tangle